lsst-sitcom/sitcomtn-037/index.rst

 `Prompt Processing`_ is a framework for continuously processing the stream of images coming off the telescope, for example, to execute Science Pipeline payloads for Alert Production including Solar System Processing.
 Prompt Processing runs at the USDF.
 Needs for near-realtime data quality assessment could be partially addressed by a suitable payload executed with the Prompt Processing framework at USDF, provided that results are made available to the summit.
-A dedicated rapid analysis capability at the summit would ensure that on-the-fly diagnostic information is available to observers even if connection to the base is lost, as discussed in the :ref:`Antu at Summit <antu_at_summit>` scenario.
+A dedicated Rapid Analysis capability at the summit would ensure that on-the-fly diagnostic information is available to observers even if connection to the base is lost, as discussed in the :ref:`Antu at Summit <antu_at_summit>` scenario.

 Responses to Charge Questions and Deliverables
 ==============================================